Transitions of Care

 Use of a validated health risk assessment tool that meets regulatory requirements for the care delivery setting and assigns a quantifiable risk score that can be measured.

-Communication of health risk assessment findings to known episodic care managers across the care continuum.
+Communication of health risk assessment findings to known care coordinators across the continuum.

-Reassessment at each episode of care or transition to a new care setting.
+Reassessment at each episode of care, or transition to a new care setting for those identified as at-risk.

 Implementation of performance improvement processes to identify root causes for failed transition or readmission.

-Screening for medical, behavioral and social factors associated with high-risk for poor transitions, including social determinants of health.
+Screening for medical, behavioral, and social factors associated with high-risk for ineffective transitions, including social determinants of health.

-Incorporation of proactive predictive-risk modeling of specific patient populations through the analysis of internal and external information such as state, community, institutional or payer data sets.
+Incorporation of predictive-risk modeling of specific patient populations >18 years of age through the analysis of internal and external information such as state, community, institutional, or payor data sets.

 Optimization of available technologies to deliver the services associated with the standard.